gitter-badger/dental-product/README.md

 |  +- index.html
 +- templates
    |- layouts
    |  +- default.html.ep
+   |  +- index.html.ep
+   |  +- cart.html.ep
+   |  +- floss.html.ep
+   |  +- mouthwash.html.ep
+   |  +- search.html.ep
-   +- example
+   |  +- toothbrush.html.ep
-      +- welcome.html.ep
+   |  +- toothpaste.html.ep

 ```

 ##Install

-In order to get started with our application, you would need to have Git installed in our system.
+In order to get started with our application, you would need to have the following things installed in your system.

+* Git
+* Morbo

-1. **Mac/Linux** - Most Linux distros and Mac OSs come with Git installed.
+We'll start off with Git.
+Most systems come with Git installed.
 However, if you don't have Git installed in your system, run the following command in your terminal.

 ```
 	sudo apt-get install git